Jurek-Raben/DawProject-Tool/README.md

 ## How to build from source

-macOS and Linux users use the `build_for_mac_linux.sh` script.
+macOS and Linux users use the `./build_for_mac_linux.sh` script.
 Might need a chmod +x first.
-Windows users can test the same script, but most certainly will have to zip this directory, and then rename the zip to "ffx.tools.DawProject.xrnx".
+Windows users can test the same script, which should work in Windows 11 at least.

+You can also decide to build a bunch of binary vst-tools that I've lamely coded in Rust.

+These tools try to circumvent the current limitations of the Renoise API.
+The VST2 tool will give detailed infos for a given plugin path.
+If you want to use those via the tool settings, you will have to build these as first step with `./build_vst_tools.sh`.

+The tools require Rust / cargo to be installed on the system.

 ## Feel free to contribute